MATRIX30/alx-system_engineering-devops/0x00-shell_basics/README.md

 	3) 2-bring_me_home: This file takes us back to our home directory
 	4) 3-listfiles: This file list all the files in the current directory int a long format
 	5) 4-listmorefiles: This file when executed will list all the files includeing hidden files i.e files that start with a .
 	6) 5-listfilesdigitonly: This file is going to list all the files including hidden files in long format and showing their user group and group id in numerical values
+	7) 6-firstdirectory: This file helps to creat a new directory my_first_directory in /tmp/